BeteabAdmassu/Railway-ticketing-system/README.md

 The client-side application will be published on different mobile application stores.
 The clients can then directly install the application on their phones.
 The other application will require a more careful attention.
 It’ll be installed by a person with the necessary knowledge.
 The system. will directly be installed for the first time.
 And, subsequent installations will be done in parallel to the previous system.

-## 5	[System support and maintenance] (The same approach is followed as in System Implementation)
-    5.1	System support
-    5.2	Maintenance
-## 6	Conclusion and Recommendation
+## 5	Conclusion and Recommendation

 Based on the analysis of the existing railway ticketing system, it can be concluded that the current system is inadequate and does not provide a smooth and efficient user experience.
 Therefore, it is recommended that the system be upgraded to provide a more efficient user experience.The system should be optimized for better performance and scalability, as well as ensuring security and data privacy.
 Finally, it is also recommended that a monitoring and backup system be implemented to ensure that the system is always running optimally.